Main Grants: Should I apply?

-It is very important that you refer to our online A To Z Guidance to make sure you don’t waste time applying for things we don’t fund.
-You will find valuable details on our policies here - some are relevant to every project (for example Child Protection) and some are important for certain types of project (for example counselling projects or projects seeking funding for equipment).
+It is very important that you refer to our online A To Z Guidance to make sure you don’t waste time applying for things we don’t fund and check you meet our minimum standards for grantmaking.
+You will find valuable details on our policies here - some are relevant to every project (for example Safeguarding Children) and some are important for certain types of project (for example counselling projects or projects seeking funding for equipment).

 How much to apply for?

-- Our Main Grants Programme is for grants over £10,000 to support projects for up to three years.
+- Our Main Grants Programme is for grants over £10,000 per year to support projects for up to three years.

-- There is no upper limit for Main Grants but we make very few grants over £100,000 and most grants are for much less.
+- There is no upper limit for Main Grants but we make very few grants over £120,000 (or £40,000 per year) and most grants are for much less.